Skip to content

 • Decision owner named before final round

-The teams I've seen do this best run faster loops, not longer ones.
+The teams that do this best run faster loops, not longer ones.
 They batch interviews into a single day.
 They make decisions in the room.
 And they protect the candidate from waiting — without protecting themselves from rigor.

 Found this useful?
 Share it.